Amii-Training/cloud/README.md

           args: set image deployment/myapp-deployment hospital-service=<docker_username>/hospital_service:2.0.0
 ```

 42. Great Job!
 You've completed the CI/CD pipeline.
-Let's modify your code and see if the pipeline works.
+Let's modify your code so that we can verify if the pipeline works.

 * Open `hospitalService.py` file and update the speciality to `Paediatric` (at line #7)
 * Update the version to 2.0.0 in `build.py` file